qaisjp/comm2-report/chapters/4-impl/8000-challenges/00-challenges.md

 ```
 : Performing `creator = resource.authors[0]`. {#lst:angular-template-forloop-one}

-Using `*ngFor` in the way described above is also useful when want to use asynchronous data in multiple places without using the `async` pipe multiple times.
+Using `*ngFor` in the way described above is also useful when you want to use asynchronous data in multiple places without using the `async` pipe multiple times.
 The `async` pipe "subscribes to an `Observable` [..] and returns the latest value it has emitted" [@AngularAsyncPipe].
 Unnecessary subscriptions to an `Observable` can cause unexpected behaviour.